-We are the world's largest diversified natural resources company.
-Our corporate objective is to create long-term shareholder value through the discovery, acquisition, development and marketing of natural resources.
+We are BHP Billiton, a leading global resources company.
+Our purpose is to create long-term shareholder value through the discovery, acquisition, development and marketing of natural resources.

-We pursue this through our consistent strategy of owning and operating large, long-life, low-cost, expandable, upstream assets diversified by commodity, geography and market.
+Our strategy is to own and operate large, long-life, low-cost, expandable, upstream assets diversified by commodity, geography and market.

-This strategy means more predictable business performance over time which, in turn, underpins the creation of value for our shareholders, customers, employees and, importantly, the communities in which we operate.
+This strategy means more predictable company performance over time which, in turn, underpins the creation of long-term sustainable value for our shareholders, customers, employees and the communities in which we operate.
+We aim to deliver long-term sustainable value rather than being focused on short-term returns.

-We are among the world's top producers of major commodities, including aluminium, energy coal, metallurgical coal, copper, manganese, iron ore, uranium, nickel, silver and titanium minerals, and have substantial interests in oil and gas.
+We are among the world's top producers of major commodities, including iron ore, metallurgical and energy coal, conventional and unconventional oil and gas, copper, aluminium, manganese, uranium, nickel and silver.